 The bright sparks at Bee create and make pioneering exterior and interior lighting for some of the most renowned vehicle manufacturers across the globe – including Lamborghini, Bentley and McLaren to name but a few.

-We’ve helped Bee to strategically reposition their business, creating a clearer brand story which not only celebrates the sublime finished products – but also the achievements of the unique experts who make it all happen.
+We’ve helped Bee to strategically reposition their business, creating a clearer brand story which not only celebrates the sublime finished products – but also the achievements of their unique people who make it all happen.

 We’ve been working with furniture delivery specialists, BJS, to promote the expertise, experience and dedication of their two-man home delivery teams – where moving large and often awkward items means that two heads are most definitely better than one.